 Pistol: O Seigneur Dew should be a gentleman.
 Perpend my words, O Seigneur Dew, and mark: O Seigneur Dew, thou diest on point of fox, except, O Seigneur, thou do give to me egregious ransom.

 The title and refrain – variously spelt Callin o custure me, Calen o Custure me, Caleno custure me, Callino Casturame, etc. – is not the typical mouth music sometimes found in traditional songs of Ireland, England and Scotland – “whack fol me daddy o”, or “tol de rol lol lol, right fol lairy“, etc. It has often been claimed that this is Anglicised Irish Gaelic, and that therefore this was originally an Irish song.
 If this is correct, and the surviving words are original or something like the original, it is a macaronic or bilingual song.
-A well-known example of a macaronic English/Irish text is the traditional song, Siúil A Rún / Shule aroon (seen in this link played by Clannad), which likewise has had Irish speakers attempting to correct the corrupt Anglicisation to reclaim the original, with different possible solutions.
+A well-known example of a macaronic English/Irish text is the traditional song, Siúil A Rún / Shule aroon (seen in this video played by Clannad), which likewise has had Irish speakers attempting to correct the corrupt Anglicisation to reclaim the original, with different possible solutions.

 Dublin-born scholar of Shakespeare, Edmond Malone (1741–1812), writing in 1790 of the play, Henry V, identified the phrase “calmie custure me” as Irish Gaelic, drawing attention to the song in A Handefull of pleasant delites.
 In 1953 Professor Gerard Murphy claimed to identify it specifically as the song, Cailín ó Chois tSiúre mé – I am a girl from beside the [river] Suir – one song title among others mentioned in an Irish poem, Mealltar bean le beagán téad – A woman is wooed with a few strings – found in a late 17th century manuscript from Fermanagh.
 While the song mentioned in the poem and the earlier song in England sound similar and may be the same, this cannot be shown definitively.
 Different songs sometimes have similar or identical titles, and a title alone does not give us contents for identification and comparison.
 For example, John Playford’s 1667 publication, Catch that Catch Can, includes a four part song called An Irish Tune which begins “Callino Callino Calino Castore me”, but beyond these words it has no musical or lyrical similarity to the song under discussion.
 (For the entire lyric we need only to add “Eva ee, eva ee, loo, loo, loo, loo, loo”.)
 The Fermanagh poem is 100 years after the English broadside so, if the poem does refer to the song we are looking for, we gain no additional information about its vintage, only that it was known in Ireland in the late 17th century.
 But even this claim cannot be securely made without more evidence than is currently available for secure identification.